redox-os/book/src/developer-faq.md

 ### How can I verify if my build system is up-to-date?

-After the `make pull` command, run the `git rev-parse HEAD` command to verify if it match the latest commit hash on [GitLab](https://gitlab.redox-os.org/redox-os/redox/-/commits/master?ref_type=HEADS).
+After the `make pull` command, run the `git rev-parse HEAD` command to verify if it matches the latest commit hash on [GitLab](https://gitlab.redox-os.org/redox-os/redox/-/commits/master?ref_type=HEADS).

 ### What is a recipe?

-A software port to Redox
+A software port to Redox.

 ### When I should rebuild the build system or recipes from scratch?

 Sometimes the execution of the `make pull rebuild` command is not enough to update the build system and recipes because of breaking changes, learn what to do on the following changes:

-- New relibc functions and fixes: to allow a recipe to use the new relibc functions you need to rebuilt it with the `make cr.recipe-name` command, sometimes relibc fixes require a complete system rebuild by running the `make c.--all all` command
+- New relibc functions and fixes: to allow a recipe to use the new relibc functions you need to rebuild it with the `make cr.recipe-name` command, sometimes relibc fixes require a complete system rebuild by running the `make c.--all all` command
 - Dependency changes on recipes: if the shared objects had symbol changes or the recipe is statically linked, run the `make cr.recipe-name` command
 - Configuration changes on recipes: run the `make cr.recipe-name` command
 - Source code changes on recipes: if the shared objects had symbol changes or the recipe is statically linked, run the `make ucr.recipe-name` command